bryanherger/vertica-llm/vanna-udx/README.md

 ## vanna-udx: Train and run vanna.ai hosted text-to-SQL LLM within Vertica

 This is a very lightweight set of UDX to access the hosted vanna.ai system.
-The following commands are implemented:
+The following commands are implemented as Vertica SQL functions:
 * vannaGetTrainingDocs(apikey, model): wraps vn.generate_sql
 * vannaGetSql(apikey, model, question): wraps vn.generate_sql and returns filtered output, which is usually only SELECT statements.
 For DDL, ETL, etc. use vannaGetRawSql.
 * vannaGetRawSql(apikey, model, question): wraps vn.generate_sql, but returns unfiltered result from LLM.
 This function will return SQL other than SELECT statements.